Eric Anthony

-Eric Todd Anthony (born November 8, 1967) is a former professional baseball outfielder.
+Eric Todd Anthony (born November 8, 1967) is an American former professional baseball outfielder who played in Major League Baseball (MLB) for the Houston Astros, Seattle Mariners, Cincinnati Reds, Colorado Rockies and Los Angeles Dodgers.
+He also played in Nippon Professional Baseball (NPB) for the Yakult Swallows.

-Drafted by the Houston Astros in the 34th round of the 1986 MLB amateur draft, Anthony would make his Major League Baseball debut with the Houston Astros on July 28, 1989, and appear in his final game on September 27, 1997.
+Drafted by the Astros in the 34th round of the 1986 MLB amateur draft, Anthony would make his Major League Baseball debut with them on July 28, 1989, and appear in his final game, for the Dodgers, on September 27, 1997.

 High school

 In 1986, Anthony was an 18-year-old Sharpstown High School dropout working on an assembly line at a Houston plastics company.
 He talked his way into an Astros tryout in 1986 and impressed scouts with his power, stunning them during batting practice by hitting a series of home runs that landed well beyond 400 feet from home plate.
 Subsequently, he was drafted by the Astros in the 34th round of the 1986 MLB amateur draft.

 Professional career

 Minor Leagues

 In the minor leagues, he tore through Single-A and Double-A pitching, building his reputation for prodigious home runs.
 His feast or famine plate approach had him averaging 30 home runs per season (along with an alarming 120 strikeouts per year).
 In 1989, Anthony led all minor-leaguers with 31 home runs and was the Southern League Most Valuable Player for the Columbus Mudcats.
 In desperate need of power-hitters, with only first baseman Glenn Davis hitting more than 13 home runs for the team that season, the Astros took a gamble and called Anthony up to the majors from Double-A in late July 1989.